Acaisoft/bolt-api/README.md

     * external services necessary for operation are loaded eagerly where possible, with Hasura being notable exception (Hasura starts _after_ bolt_api)
     * see `/services/const.py:REQUIRED_BOLT_API_CONFIG_VARS` for current requirements descriptions
+    * access to Google services (buckets, etc) is facilitated by setting a `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of a google service account json file

 ### Manual Startup Sequence